 Many fans thought that Robin Lord Taylor was too thin and attractive to play the Penguin, though the new creepy air he brought to the Penguin with an alternative bird motif led him to become the Breakout Character.

 The casting of B.D.
-Wong as an Asian Hugo Strange got a few raised eyebrows.
+Wong as an Asian Hugo Strange got a few raised eyebrows, though once his performance was actually seen, many ended up agreeing that he looked and played the part perfectly.

 Bane's look hasn't gone over so well.
 Not only does he look too similar to Tom Hardy's version, but the padded muscles underneath his shirt aren't the least bit convincing.